skeep194/riichi-ts/README.md

 but it's original version leak some feature of this.

-* reason of fu
+* reason of fu (implemented: false)
-* exported calculation type
+* exported calculation type (implemented: true)
-* when tsumo, should divide score to "oya, ko" or "ko ALL"(NOT summation)
+* when tsumo, should divide score to "oya, ko" or "ko ALL"(NOT summation) (implemented: false)

 as I need, add this feature to fork version.

-**it's still in development, additional features are not implemented.**
+**it's still in development, some additional features are not implemented.**

 ## Riichi Typescript library